Hong Chengchou: Service in Jiangnan

 Regarding military affairs, he had a major role in military administration and logistics, being the primary responsible for the supply and pay of Qing armies operating on the field.
 Besides, he also dealt with prisoners of war, incorporating trustworthy individuals into existing government units and assigning the rest and civilians who had engaged in pro-Ming activities in resettlement programmes.
 Hong also had a role in military planning and central command, though in this he also shared authority with Manchu military leaders.
 Hong Chengchou possessed the authority to deploy and maneuver units in the field, but he was required to consult with Lekedehun if he wished to do so.
 If Manchu units were involved, he also had to consult with Yecen, who was senior commander of the ethnically Manchu units in the region.

 Nevertheless, Hong Chengchou's post gave him enormous prestige and authority, with his instructions allowing him to "act as circumstances may require without asking for approval from the court".
 He was able to present memorials to the court on important matters at any time, he had the authority to recommend individuals for government appointments and he could ask the court to promote or demote subordinate civil and military officials.
 Finally, he could apply the military code to civil officials below the fifth rank or military officials below the rank of Regional Vice Commander, and impeach officials of higher ranks.

 The most important part of the military actions involved in the pacification of Jiangnan happened in the first sixth months of his arrival to the theater.
 Jin Sheng was an important figure in Longwu's court, and led a strong force at Huizhou, Anhui.
 Hong Chengchou oversaw a campaign that, after three months of stalemate, broke through and destroyed Jin's army.
 In addition, Huang Daozhou, who was a very prestigious figure in southern Ming loyalist circles and the highest ranking official of the Longwu regime, led an army from Fujian to Jiangxi, where he was defeated by Hong's troops.
-Interestingly, in Hong's memorials about these two events there is no indication that he consulted with Lekedehun and Yecen (who were campaigning in the south, far from Jiangnan) for the use of Manchu troops, in another show of his considerable autonomy.
+In Hong's memorials about these two events there is no indication that he consulted with Lekedehun and Yecen (who were campaigning in the south, far from Jiangnan) for the use of Manchu troops, in another show of his considerable autonomy.
 In late 1646, Nanjing itself was attacked by the combined forces of two Ming princes, the Prince of Ruian and the Prince of Ruichang, with their loyalist militia and bandit followers and collaborators inside of the city.
 The attack was defeated by Hong and other officers, and the Prince of Ruian was captured and killed.
-Many other points of Ming resistance were suppressed during this period and by the end of Hong's tenure in the area, most of Jiangnan was pacified, and his memorials to the throne reveal careful attention to detail and the smooth functioning of his staff and command operations.
+Many other points of Ming resistance were suppressed during this period and by the end of Hong's tenure in the area, most of Jiangnan was pacified, and, as Wang Cheng-main puts it: "his memorials to the throne reveal careful attention to detail and the smooth functioning of his staff and command operations".